 - 10. Review with management the Business Plan and make a recommendation to the Board regarding the annual operating and capital budgets - 11.
+Receive confirmation from the Corporate Secretary if the Chief Adjudicator and Chief Executive Officer have consulted and agreed on the Tribunal budget, and inform the Committee of any changes in the usage of Shared Services, as well as planned major capital projects that are dedicated to the Tribunal - 12.
 If the Chief Adjudicator and Chief Executive Officer are unable to agree on the proposed Tribunal budget, the following process applies, as set out in the Tribunal Operations Protocol: - a.
 Both the Chief Adjudicator's proposed budget and the CEO's proposed changes will be submitted to: - i. the Chair of the Audit and Finance Committee, in advance of the normal budget process, and - ii. the Audit and Finance Committee, as part of the normal budget approval process - b.
-In advance of discussion at the Audit and Finance Committee, and if requested by the Chair of the Audit and Finance Committee: - Shared Services will prepare a detailed costing analysis for both the Chief Adjudicator's proposed budget and the CEO's proposed changes, - ii. the CEO will provide an assessment of how and to what extent implementing the Chief Adjudicator's proposed budget will impact the overall Commission budget (e.g., fees, Shared Services, other needed cuts), - iii. the Chief Adjudicator will provide an assessment of how and to what extent the CEO's proposed changes will affect the proper operation of the Tribunal, and - iv. the Chair of the Audit and Finance Committee will work with the Chief Adjudicator and the CEO to narrow the issues. - c.
+In advance of discussion at the Audit and Finance Committee, and if requested by the Chair of the Audit and Finance Committee: - Shared Services will prepare a detailed costing analysis for both the Chief Adjudicator's proposed budget and the CEO's proposed changes, - ii. the CEO will provide an assessment of how and to what extent implementing the Chief Adjudicator's proposed budget will impact the overall Commission budget (e.g., fees, Shared Services, other needed cuts),

+- iii. the Chief Adjudicator will provide an assessment of how and to what extent the CEO's proposed changes will affect the proper operation of the Tribunal, and - iv. the Chair of the Audit and Finance Committee will work with the Chief Adjudicator and the CEO to narrow the issues. - c.
 The Audit and Finance Committee will consider the proposed budget and the proposed changes, along with any other information provided, and may work with the Chief Adjudicator and CEO to further narrow the issues.
 The Audit and Finance Committee must provide the Board with the Chief Adjudicator's proposed budget and the Chair's proposed changes.
 The Audit and Finance Committee will make a recommendation to the Board about the Tribunal budget - d.
-The Chief Adjudicator and CEO are both entitled to present to the Board and must answer questions from the Board

-- e.
-The Board has final decision-making authority about the Tribunal budget and the Tribunal business plan - 12.
-Review with management the financial position of the Commission to determine implications to future fee rule developments - 13.
-Review and make a recommendation to the Board, in accordance with subsection 19(2) of the Securities Commission Act, 2021 (SCA) that enforcement moneys be allocated each year to be used in accordance with SCA authorized uses or paid into the Consolidated Revenue Fund - 14.
+The Chief Adjudicator and CEO are both entitled to present to the Board and must answer questions from the Board - e.
+The Board has final decision-making authority about the Tribunal budget and the Tribunal business plan - 13.
+Review with management the financial position of the Commission to determine implications to future fee rule developments - 14.
+Review and make a recommendation to the Board, in accordance with subsection 19(2) of the Securities Commission Act, 2021 (SCA) that enforcement moneys be allocated each year to be used in accordance with SCA authorized uses or paid into the Consolidated Revenue Fund - 15.
 Review and make a recommendation to the Board, in accordance with subsection 19(2) of the SCA, regarding the earmarking of the cumulative balance of enforcement moneys for various authorized uses through the establishment of internal reserves for each use